GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Vruhar.md

 **Darkvision**: The vruhar can see in dim light and darkness as though they were bright light.

-**Shadow Stride**: So long as it is in darkness, its movement speed is trupled  In dimlight, its movement speed is instead doubled.
+**Shadow Stride**: So long as it is in darkness, its movement speed is tripled.
+In dimlight, its movement speed is instead doubled.

 **Startling Speed**: Once per encounter, as an action or reaction, the vruhar may perform a movement.